ashleyfae/book-database/README.md

 WIP

+Book Database is for managing a library of books, documenting book reviews, and tracking review analytics.

-I have a book plugin already, but Book Database is a fun recoding project for me.
+I have a book review plugin already, but Book Database is a fun recoding project for me.
 It's basically, "what would my other plugin look like if I could start over with zero backwards compatibility?" -- Basically a rewrite considering all the things I now hate about my other plugin and what I wish I could have done differently.

 Things I'm focusing on: